JoshuaStorm/meetable/README.md

 # meetable
 A lightweight, no-fuss meeting scheduler.
 Calendar importing saves you the work of cross referencing your calendar with everyone elses, or inputting it by hand.

+## April 8, 2017 (David)
+- Set up bare bones of `Meeting` collection schema
+- Working on function to create a Meeting object; stuck on issue with MomentJS objects being invalid.
+May want to avoid using MomentJS but there is an elegant range interation function that should be able to help us find all possible meeting times given a range of times, so it would be nice..
+- Added packages: moment-range, momentjs, simple-schema, collections2-core

 ## April 6, 2017 (Josh)
 - Set up basic (ugly) UI to send invitations to meetings.
 - Have a basic invitation email being sent, still need to save the invitation to a temporary account and transfer that to the newly invited account if and when they sign up after being invited.